KansasCityWomeninTechnology/jewelbots/README.md

 * 4 LEDS that can light up in different colors, labeled by their positions: SW, NW, NE, SE
 * A buzzer inside

-Turning your Jewelbot on and off:
+How to turn your Jewelbot on and off:

 * Turn your Jewelbot on by pressing the magic button once.
 When the Jewelbot turns on, it buzzes and the LEDs light up.
-* Turn your Jewelbot off by holding down the magic button for 5 seconds ("1 Mississippi, 2 Mississippi, ...").
+* Turn your Jewelbot off by pressing the magic button for 5 seconds ("1 Mississippi, 2 Mississippi, ...").
 When the Jewelbot turns off, all the LEDs light up.

 Your Jewelbot can also use Bluetooth to detect when another Jewelbot is nearby if they're paired with each other.
 We'll try this out next.

 ## Pairing

-1. Find another girl to pair with for this part.
+1. Find another girl to pair up with for this part.
 2. Unplug both of your Jewelbots and make sure they're both turned on.
 3. Press the magic button on one Jewelbot for 2 seconds to put it into pairing mode.
 It should slowly flash all white lights.
 4. Press the magic button on the other Jewelbot for 2 seconds to put it into pairing mode also.
 The first Jewelbot should now stay all white while the second one cycles through different colors.